FRC1257/robotics-training/docs/frc/1-Basics/2a-Motors.md

 ---

-We will organize all of this material into an actual subsystem class soon -- the important part here is the basic idea of setting up motor controller objects in our code and then setting them.
+We will organize all of this material into an actual subsystem class soon—the important part here is the basic idea of setting up motor controller objects in our code and then setting them.